Overlooking the Self: ‘The Shining’ as an allegory of American Imperialism

 The Shining has made its way into the lexicon of the classic horror genre for its creepy storyline, the eerie ambience it evokes, and the frighteningly convincing work of its talented cast.
 But it is much more than a ghost story.
 The film is Kubrick’s observation that America was forged in hypocrisy, on a failure, on a refusal to acknowledge the violence from which it was born.
 The violence remains silent today because of a typically American refusal to look in the mirror, where all the ugly truths in the film are exposed — REDRUM spelled correctly, the true appearance of the girl in the bathtub.
 It is Kubrick’s assertion that by refusing to look within ourselves we are refusing the face the truth.

-5 thoughts on “Overlooking the Self: ‘The Shining’ as an allegory of American Imperialism
+5 responses to “Overlooking the Self: ‘The Shining’ as an allegory of American Imperialism”

 Leave a Reply